CraftAcademyLabs/ca_course/extras/rails-scaffold.md

-# Blank Rails Scaffold with Continuous Integration & Development
+# Getting started with Rails Scaffold with Continuous Integration & Deployment

+So you are about to start building your awesome web application.
+If you are reading this article, you are probably curious about the awesomnes of Ruby on Rails framework.
+Good for you!

+Let me take a moment and tell you about why Ruby on Rails is popular with the startup community.

+For starters let me point you to Airbnb, Twitter, Groupon, Indiegogo, SoundCloud, Zendesk and GitHub.
+All these great services ware built and ran on Ruby on Rails.
+Some of them, like Twitter, have since moved on to other stacks, but it was Rails that carried these startups from an idea to a fully featured service used by millions of users and funded by investors.

+It is the nature of the Ruby on Rails framework to change and evolve rapidly and as an entrepreneur you need to stay up to date with the web and new technologies.
+Facing continued change and development suits the very essence of a startup.

+If you’re new to Ruby on Rails, one of the most daunting aspects is knowing what’s the preferred way of accomplishing a given task.
+There are literally hundreds of coding practices or techniques that can make your life as a Ruby on Rails developer easier.
+In this article I will focus on how to set up a Rails 5.x application with some common frameworks for testing, test coverage metrics, Continuous Integration and Continuous Deployment.

-It is well outside the scope of this README to explain the benefits of Continuous Integration and Continuous Deployment.
+It is well outside the scope of this article to explain the benefits of Continuous Integration and Continuous Deployment.
 If you're intrigued, start [here](http://www.agilemanifesto.org) and keep reading.

-Otherwise, here we goooooo
+Otherwise, here we goooooo....

-## Step-by-step to a scaffolded Rails app with Postgres, Travis and Coveralls:
+## Step-by-step to a scaffolded Rails app with Postgres, Travis, Coveralls and Heroku

-- **Create repo on GitHub.**
+### **Create repo on GitHub.**

   ![](/assets/rails-scaffold-new-repo.png)